 If students have already reached the 6 credit limit with independent study or field study, internship credits can be used towards the 120 credits required for graduation.

-- Students may pursue either an ‘Agribusiness’ internship [ARE 4981] or a ‘Resource Economics’ internship [ARE 4991].
-These titles appear on the academic transcripts.
-The choice is dictated by the nature of work performed during the internship.
-In addition, students may choose a short specific descriptor for their internship (which also shows up on the transcripts).
+- Students should enroll in [ARE 4991].
+In addition, students may choose a short specific descriptor for their professional internship (which also shows up on the transcripts).

-- To receive internship credits, students need to enroll for an appropriate number of credits either for ARE 4981 or for ARE 4991 by filling out the Independent Study Authorization form.
+- To enroll in ARE 4991 students need to fill out the Independent Study Authorization form.
 The authorization card has space to note the optional internship descriptor.
 The card needs to be signed by the instructor of the internship, the student’s advisor, and the department head.

 - The ARE Internship Learning Contract needs to be signed by the internship supervisor as well as the Department Head, and submitted to the main office at the same time as the Authorization Card.